CodeForPhilly/decentralized-data/tutorials/noms/lessons/install-noms.md

 4. Run `pwd` and take note of the response.
 This tells you the full path of your homedir bin directory.
 For example, mine is `/Users/jadrian/bin`, but yours will be different.
 5. Check whether this directory is in your path.
 Do `echo $PATH` and you should see a list of directory paths separated by colons.
 Look for your bin directory; for example, I'm looking for `/Users/jadrian/bin`.
 6. If you don't see the homdir `bin` directory in your path, you need to add it by editing your `.bashrc` file.
-Add the following line somewhere:
+Open your `.bashrc` file and add the following line somewhere in the file:

     ```
     export PATH=$HOME/bin:$PATH
     ```

+    Then save the file and go back to your command line.

 7. Run `env bash` to restart your shell and then `echo $PATH` again.
 You should see your homedir bin directory near the beginning of the list now.
 8. Go to your home directory and run `which noms`; you should see the path to the Noms executable in your bin directory.
 Then run `noms` and you should get a help message.
 This means Noms is installed!